Synchronizing checkpoints to object store

 }

-configuration fields
+sync configuration fields

-Field | Type | Default | Description |
+| Field | Type | Default | Description |

 endpoint | string | The S3-compatible object store endpoint (e.g., http://localhost:9000 for MinIO). | |

-bucket * | string | The bucket name and optional prefix to store checkpoints (e.g., mybucket/checkpoints ). | |
+bucket * | string | The bucket name and optional prefix to store checkpoints (e.g., mybucket/checkpoints). | |

 region | string | us-east-1 | The region of the bucket.
 Leave empty for MinIO.
 If provider is AWS, and no region is specified, us-east-1 is used. |